mobify/workshop--adaptivejs-site-1x/README.md

 #Step 6: Update the Footer

 With the header done, let's move on to last part of this page, the footer.
 Start to add content to the template and to make a few adjustments to the markup.
-This is handy for Step 7, where you style the footer.
+This prepares the files for Step 7, where you style the footer.
 ##Task

 ###Add Content to the Footer